 You may be thinking this Midwest state sounds like a dream.
 Or you may now be thinking it would be your worst nightmare to live there.
 Maybe you’re somewhere in the middle and can barely remember your breakfast (let alone any of the many things we’ve had to say on the subject).

-Take our little pieces of advice to heart or not.
+Take our little pieces of advice to heart or not, but just make sure you're covered with an affordable home insurance policy.
 Our resources are here to help you make the best decision.
 If you’re feeling like being a Cornhusker might just be the golden ticket to your life of utter bliss, take it.
 There are plenty of upsides to make it worth it.
 About two million other people seem to think so, and it looks to be going well for them.